Philippines-European Union (EU) Free Trade Agreement (FTA)

 Rationale for Engaging EU

-The European Union is the Philippines’ 4th largest trading partner in 2016.
-The country’s strategic objectives in engaging the EU in an FTA is to: (1) secure additional duty-free market access beyond those covered under the GSP+ scheme and on a permanent basis; (2) provide a conducive framework for attracting greater investments from the EU; and (3) be at par with other ASEAN member states who are aggressively pursuing FTAs with the EU.
+The European Union is the Philippines’ 5th largest trading partner in 2020.
+The country’s strategic objectives in engaging the EU in an FTA are as follows: (1) secure additional duty-free market access beyond those covered under the GSP+ scheme and on a permanent basis; (2) provide a conducive framework for attracting greater investments from the EU; and (3) be at par with other ASEAN member states who are aggressively pursuing FTAs with the EU.

 - About the European Union